-organisations may operate a boarding premises for school-age children who intend to enrol at a registered school after they have completed some form of language studies.
+- organisations may operate a boarding premises for school-age children who intend to enrol at a registered school after they have completed some form of language studies.

-The Guidelines to the Minimum Standards and Requirements for School Boarding Premises Registration are now available, see:
+You can download the Guidelines to the Minimum Standards and Requirements for School Boarding Premises Registration here: